-Interior decoration and furniture manufacturing is big in Florida; numerous multi-million dollar furniture manufacturers and retailers call the state home.
+Interior decoration and furniture manufacturing are big in Florida, as numerous multi-million dollar furniture manufacturers and retailers call the state home.

 Just like the internet and cable television, termite control in Florida has become a must-have for a homeowner's comfort and peace of mind.
 Quality termite control, however, is always in demand; those that have it are Truly Nolen customers.